 History of the inflation target

-A floating exchange rate was adopted leading to a rapid depreciation in the value of the krona.
+When the Swedish krona was floated, the immediate result was a rapid depreciation of the exchange rate.
 Since then, Sweden has maintained a floating exchange rate, which means that the value of the krona against other currencies is allowed to fluctuate.
-In connection with the adoption of a floating exchange rate, a new monetary policy was also established, in which price stability was to be achieved via a direct target for inflation.
+In connection with the adoption of a floating exchange rate, a new monetary policy norm was also established, in which price stability was to be achieved via a direct target for inflation.

-In this way, a new norm for monetary policy was created and Sweden thus became one of the first countries in the world to conduct monetary policy with a floating exchange rate and a specific inflation target.
+Sweden then became one of the first countries in the world to conduct monetary policy with a floating exchange rate and a quantified inflation target.
 It now became important to create credibility in the new policy and to quickly build up confidence in the inflation target.

 Was this information helpful?
 After your answear a textbox appears